 is

-the variable in ncal.tracts we are graphing.
+the variable in cal.tracts we are graphing.
 There is no

 y argument specified because a histogram only plots one

-variable.
-Let’s go through how to create the graphs outlined in Handout
+variable (just on the x axis).
+Let’s go through how to create the graphs

 Recall from Handout 4 that we use bar charts to summarize categorical